Light and fluffy vanilla sheet cake with a velvety frosting and lots of sprinkles! This is the perfect cake to feed a crowd.

 And one of the great things about a sheet cake is that it feeds a crowd.
 Cutting quite generous slices, this cake gets at least 15 slices.
 So that’s definitely more than the average layer cake.

 I used a half sheet pan and my half sheet is 10×15, yours might be 11×15, that’s fine!
-You can even use a 9×13 quarter sheet pan, you will just have to bake it longer.
+You can even use a 9×13 quarter sheet pan, you will just have to bake it about 5 minutes longer.

 You will love this gorgeous vegan vanilla sheet cake, it is: